Jihyenanum-Laboratory/.github/profile/README.md

-# Welcome to the Team 🐬
+# Welcome to Jihyenanum Laboratory 🐬